District 31 Student Life

 Student Services Overview

-District 31 provides a continuum of services to students requiring additional assistance at school.
+District 31 provides a continuum of services to students requiring additional assistance at school (see below).
 Through screening or individualized assessment measures, students are identified.
 Services consist of varying levels of academic and behavioral supports and may include special education, reading intervention, math intervention, social work/counseling, and ELL.

 Central to the operation of the Support Services program is building teams.
 On a regular basis, specialists, teachers, and the principal meet to problem-solve concerns related to the performance of specific children referred to the team by the classroom teacher.
 The staff works together to identify the areas in need of assistance and to recommend to parents and teachers appropriate accommodations or interventions that would best suit the needs of these students.

 Students who qualify for a 504 Plan based on the Rehabilitation Act of 1973 and Americans with Disability Act are provided accommodations to ensure equal participation in the school setting.
 A student with a disability under this Act has a mental or physical impairment that substantially limits one or more life activities such as self-care; performing mental or physical manual tasks, walking, seeing hearing, speaking breathing, learning and working.
 Accommodations may include: extra time, testing in a separate location, specialized equipment, and preferential seating.